angband/angband/docs/hacking/modifying.rst

 ui_entry.txt
-  Defines entries that will be displayed in the second part of the character sheet and in the knowledge menu's equipable comparison.
+  Defines entries that will be displayed in the second part of the character sheet and in the knowledge menu's equippable comparison.
 You can modify properties in object_property.txt and project_property.txt to bind them to those entries.
 The intent is to make it possible to add or remove a property without having to update ui-player.c or ui-equipcmp.c in addition to the